manalynx/100-days-of-code/log.md

 3- Done with 47% of bulding the quiz website.\
 4- Pushed my updated log to GitHub.

-**Thoughts** I did not code much today but I learned so much about accessibility tools.
+**Thoughts** I did not code much today but I learned so much about accessibility tools.Some of what I learned : \
+1- Learned more about meta tags.\
+2- role attribute.\